Peru national football team: Notable

-Hugo Sotil, Teófilo Cubillas, and Roberto Challe (left to right) at the Estadio Nacional in 1973.
+Hugo Sotil, Teófilo Cubillas, and Roberto Chale (left to right) at the Estadio Nacional in 1973.

 A report published by CONMEBOL in 2008 described Peru as traditionally exhibiting an "elegant, technical and fine football style", and praised it as "one of the most loyal exponents of South American football talent".
 In 2017, Argentine manager Ricardo Gareca described Peruvian footballers as "technically sound, [physically] strong and adaptable", adding that their adaptability resulted from Peru's diverse geography.

-Peruvian players noted in the CONMEBOL report as "true artists of the ball" include forwards Teófilo Cubillas, Pedro Pablo León and Hugo Sotil, defender Héctor Chumpitaz and midfielders Roberto Challe, César Cueto, José del Solar, and Roberto Palacios.
+Peruvian players noted in the CONMEBOL report as "true artists of the ball" include forwards Teófilo Cubillas, Pedro Pablo León and Hugo Sotil, defender Héctor Chumpitaz and midfielders Roberto Chale, César Cueto, José del Solar, and Roberto Palacios.
 Cubillas, an attacking midfielder and forward popularly known as El Nene ("The Kid"), is widely regarded as Peru's greatest ever player.
 Chumpitaz is often cited as the team's best defender; Witzig lists him among his "Best Players of the Modern Era", and praises him as "a strong reader of the game with excellent ball skills and distribution, [who] marshalled a capable defence to support Peru's attack".
 El Gráfico, an Argentine sports journal, described Cueto, Cubillas, and José Velásquez as, collectively, "the best [midfield] in the world" in 1978.

 Before Cubillas' appearance, Teodoro "Lolo" Fernández, a forward nicknamed El Cañonero ("The Cannoneer"), held the status of Peru's greatest player—due to his powerful shots, marksmanship, and club loyalty to Universitario.
 Fernández participated as a key member of the Rodillo Negro team of the 1930s, along with Alejandro Villanueva and Juan Valdivieso.
 Fernández scored most of the team's goals; his partner in attack, the gifted playmaker Villanueva, awed audiences with his acrobatic skills.
 Goalkeeper Valdivieso had a reputation as a penalty stopper with exceptional athleticism.

 In 1972, teams representing Europe and South America played a commemorative match in Basel, Switzerland, for the benefit of homeless children.
 Cubillas, Chumpitaz, Sotil, and Julio Baylón played in the South American team, which won the game 2–0; Cubillas scored the first goal.
 The teams held another match the following year, at Barcelona's Camp Nou, with the declared intent of fighting global poverty.
 Cubillas, Chumpitaz, and Sotil again participated, with Chumpitaz named South America's captain.
 Each of the Peruvians scored in a 4–4 draw, which South America won 7–6 on penalties.

 Team records

-The Peru national football team has played 645 matches since 1927, including friendlies.
+The Peru national football team has played 716 matches since 1927, including friendlies.
 The largest margin of victory achieved by a Peru side was a 9–1 win against Ecuador on 11 August 1938, at the Bolivarian Games in Colombia.
 The team's record defeat was a 7–0 loss to Brazil at the 1997 Copa América in Bolivia.

 Players in bold are still active with Peru.

 Most appearances

-Yoshimar Yotún is Peru's joint-most capped player with 130 appearances.
+Yoshimar Yotún is Peru's most capped player with 134 appearances.